 TRICARE users need to identify themselves and their families as having minimum essential coverage on their tax return or risk paying a penalty.
 There are three versions of the basic 1040 federal income tax return: the 1040EZ, the 1040A, and the 1040.
 Each one has a line where you state that you have health care coverage, but it is a different line for each form.

 If you file the 1040A, the healthcare question is located on line 38 which is on page two of the form.
-If everyone claimed on this tax form was eligible for acceptable TRICARE coverages (as listed above) for the entire calendar year, you should check the box.
+If everyone claimed on this tax form was eligible for acceptable Tricare coverage (as listed above) for the entire calendar year, you should check the box.